Frequently Asked Questions

 The main University website offers further advice on choosing a college.

-Do you place any value on the Computing A-Level?
+Do you place any value in Computer Science A-Level?

 What are the requirements for those doing Scottish Highers or overseas qualifications?

 It depends on the college.
-You will need to ring a college and ask the admissions secretary or an admissions tutor.
+You will need to email or ring a college and ask the admissions secretary or an admissions tutor.